MicrosoftDocs/sdk-api/sdk-api-src/content/diagnosticdataquerytypes/ns-diagnosticdataquerytypes-diagnostic_data_event_category_description.md

 api_name:
  - tagDIAGNOSTIC_DATA_EVENT_CATEGORY_DESCRIPTION
  - DIAGNOSTIC_DATA_EVENT_CATEGORY_DESCRIPTION
+f1_keywords:
+ - tagDIAGNOSTIC_DATA_EVENT_CATEGORY_DESCRIPTION
+ - diagnosticdataquerytypes/tagDIAGNOSTIC_DATA_EVENT_CATEGORY_DESCRIPTION
+ - DIAGNOSTIC_DATA_EVENT_CATEGORY_DESCRIPTION
+ - diagnosticdataquerytypes/DIAGNOSTIC_DATA_EVENT_CATEGORY_DESCRIPTION
 ---

 ## -description

 A resource that represents a category, defined by an identifier and a name.
 A category is an organizational construct to categorize records for a given producer.
 For example, "Browsing Data" could be a category for the producer "Microsoft Edge".

 ## -struct-fields

 ### -field id

 Type: **[INT32](/windows/desktop/winprog/windows-data-types)**
 An identifier to identify this category.

 ### -field name

 Type: **[LPWSTR](/windows/desktop/winprog/windows-data-types)**
 The name of this category.